SusonJohn/redis-ssh2/README.md

 # Redis-SSH2
-This project is base on [【Node.js】SSH経由でRedisへ接続する](https://qiita.com/uki00a/items/4dcc13ce571340d78ec1)<br>
+This project is based on [【Node.js】SSH経由でRedisへ接続する](https://qiita.com/uki00a/items/4dcc13ce571340d78ec1)<br>
 Sets up a Redis connection inside an SSH tunnel.<br>
 This is practical when you want to reach a Redis which is only accessible through a webserver.<br>
 Even if the Redis server is not located on the webserver itself.<br>